RagtagOpen/freefrom-map-backend/README.md

 #### PUT /states/{code} (UPCOMING)

-This endpoint updates the state corresponding to the state code pvodied in the request.
+This endpoint updates the state corresponding to the state code provided in the request.
 It requires [authentication](#Authentication) and accepts a JSON body with the following format:

 |       Name        |          Type         |    Notes    |